PujanMotiwala/my-data-science-notes/docs/02 Math/01 Probability/02 Random Variables/03_Probability_Density_Function_PDF.md

 # Probability Density Function (PDF)

 ## Definition / Introduction
-*   For a [[01_Definition|Continuous Random Variable]], the probability of it taking on any *single specific* value is essentially zero (because there are infinitely many possible values in any interval).
+*   For a [[02 Math/01 Probability/02 Random Variables/01_Definition|Continuous Random Variable]], the probability of it taking on any *single specific* value is essentially zero (because there are infinitely many possible values in any interval).
 *   Instead of assigning probabilities to specific points like a [[02_Probability_Mass_Function_PMF|PMF]] does for discrete variables, we use a **Probability Density Function (PDF)** to describe the *relative likelihood* of a continuous random variable $X$ falling within a given range or interval.
 *   The PDF $f(x)$ itself does *not* give probability directly; probability is represented by the **area under the PDF curve** over an interval.